General information on our campaign’s work

 In addition to its role in providing patient support and information, the MDS UK Patient Support Group has an important place in campaigning on behalf of those affected by MDS.
 In collaboration with professional advisers covering healthcare, the political scene, the media and Government we campaign to ensure that the best possible resources are available to all affected by MDS wherever they are and whatever their circumstances.

 The Group has been involved in providing input to the National Institute for Health and Clinical Excellence (NICE) on a number of issues, and has representatives who belong to Patients Involved in NICE (PIN).
 We also campaign in collaboration with other organisations representing the less common cancers including Cancer52 and the Cancer Campaigning Group.
-We represented the views of MDS patients at the Britain against Cancer 2009, the annual conference run by the All Party Parliamentary Group on Cancer.

 We have regular dialogue with a number of MPs and peers, particularly those with appointments in health or a strong interest in healthcare matters, to keep them informed about MDS and its treatment.

 On 20th April a group of seven MDS patients and carers went to Westminster to raise awareness of rare and less common cancers and highlight the need for earlier diagnosis.

 NICE and SMC recommended azacitidine (Vidaza) and lenalidomide (Revlimid) for routine NHS use, available nationwide in the UK.
 Learn more to check if you are eligible.